Azure/aca-dotnet-workshop/docs/aca/04-aca-dapr-stateapi/index.md

 --resource-group $RESOURCE_GROUP
 ```

-**2. Create a Component file for State Store Management:** Dapr uses a modular design where functionality is delivered as a component.
+**2. Create a Component File for State Store Management:** Dapr uses a modular design where functionality is delivered as a component.
 Each component has an interface definition.
 All the components are pluggable so that you can swap out one component with the same interface for another

 Components are configured at design-time with a YAML file which is stored in either a components/local folder within your solution, or globally in the `.dapr` folder created when invoking `dapr init`.